 “This tale of business, sex and seafood has a dark undertow, dragging us into the detritus of colonial decadence.
 Stylish and disturbing.”

-The fourth annual issue of Full Bleed, produced by the outstanding students in my Publishing Culture class at MICA, is now available for purchase here.
+The fifth annual issue of Full Bleed, produced by the outstanding students in my Publishing Culture class at MICA, is now available for purchase here.

-Paul Jaskunas is a professor at the Maryland Institute College of Art and the author of Hidden.
-The novel received the Friends of American Writers Award for Fiction and has been published widely in Europe.
-He has had essays published by The New York Times, First Things, America, and The Atticus Review, and his long story “The Market for Virgins” was published as an e-book by Amazon’s StoryFront, a new imprint for fiction.
-At MICA, he teaches literature and creative writing, and is the founding editor of Full Bleed, a new journal of art and design.
+Paul Jaskunas is a professor at the Maryland Institute College of Art and the author of the novel Hidden, which received the Friends of American Writers Award.
+His fiction, poetry, and journalism have appeared in a broad array of periodicals, including the New York Times, America, the Windhover, Gargoyle, the Comstock Review, the Cortland Review, and the Museum of Americana.
+At MICA, he teaches literature and creative writing, and is the founding editor of Full Bleed, a journal devoted to the visual and literary arts.
 In the past, Paul has worked as a journalist and a publicist.
-He lives in Maryland outside Washington, D.C. and can be reached at email@example.com.
+He lives in Maryland outside Washington, D.C. and can be reached at firstname.lastname@example.org.